-Western Power plans to replace 180 distribution transformers in 2005/06 at an estimated expenditure of \$4.7M and a further 712 distribution transformers over the regulatory period (270 units in 2006/07, 188 units in 2007/08 and a further 254 units in 2008/09) at an estimated cost of \$17.1M over the three year control period.
+Western Power plans to replace 712 distribution transformers over the regulatory period (270 units in 2006/07, 188 units in 2007/08 and a further 254 units in 2008/09) at an estimated cost of \$17.1M.

 LV circuit monitoring by Western Power when changing overloaded transformers has indicated that 50% of the low voltage circuits connected to these overloaded transformers are also overloaded and require some rectification works (e.g. reconfiguration and/or reinforcement).
 Individual LV circuits can exhibit extremely high load growth, far higher than general system load growth, due to the limited diversity of connected loads.
-Based on the transformer replacement program, Western Power has programmed to rectify 440 residential LV circuits and 140 commercial LV circuits over the three year control period.
+Based on the transformer replacement program, Western Power has programmed to rectify 440 residential LV circuits and 140 commercial LV circuits over the three year period.